acend/quarkus-techlab/content/en/docs/10.0/104_processor-build-steps.md

 }

 /**
- * Conditionally include functionality based on configuration property */ private static boolean shouldInclude(LaunchModeBuildItem launchMode, AppinfoBuildTimeConfig appinfoConfig) {
+ * Conditionally include functionality based on configuration */ private static boolean shouldInclude(LaunchModeBuildItem launchMode, AppinfoBuildTimeConfig appinfoConfig) {
     // TODO: return true if launchMode is dev or test or the appinfoConfig.alwaysInclude is true